News

 Press release

-Participants of the 9th AFNET/EHRA Consensus Conference come from Europe, USA, Canada, and Australia.
-The meeting is chaired by four cardiologists: Prof. Andreas Goette, Paderborn, Germany, and Prof. Paulus Kirchhof, Hamburg, Germany, both from AFNET, and Prof. Helmut Pürerfellner, Linz, Austria, and Prof. Isabell van Gelder, Groningen, Netherlands, both from EHRA.
+Participants of the 9th AFNET/EHRA Consensus Conference came from Europe, USA, Canada, and Australia.
+The meeting was chaired by four cardiologists: Prof. Andreas Goette, Paderborn, Germany, and Prof. Paulus Kirchhof, Hamburg, Germany, both from AFNET, and Prof. Helmut Pürerfellner, Linz, Austria, and Prof. Isabell van Gelder, Groningen, Netherlands, both from EHRA.

-The conference is organized and co-financed by AFNET celebrating 20 years anniversary in 2023 – and EHRA with additional financial support from MAESTRIA which is funded under European Union's (EU) Horizon 2020 research and innovation program (grant number 965286).
+The conference was organized and co-financed by AFNET and EHRA with additional financial support from MAESTRIA which is funded under European Union's (EU) Horizon 2020 research and innovation program (grant number 965286).
+Industry participants paid an attendance fee.

 About AFNET